Introduction to Multi-Armed Bandits: Adaptive discretization: the Zooming Algorithm

 \begin{exercise}[Covering dimension and zooming dimension] ~~ \begin{OneLiners} \item[(a)] Prove that the covering dimension of $\left([0,1]^d, \ell_2\right)$, $d\in \N$ and \CABmetric, $d\geq 1$ is $d$. \item[(b)] Prove that the zooming dimension cannot exceed the covering dimension.
-More precisely: if $d=\COV(X)$, then the zooming dimension with multiplier $3^d\cdot c$ is at most $d$. \item[(c)] Construct an example in which the zooming dimension is substantially smaller than the covering dimension. \end{OneLiners} \end{exercise}
+More precisely: if $d=\COV(X)$, then the zooming dimension with multiplier $3^d\cdot c$ is at most $d$. \item[(c)] Construct an example in which the zooming dimension is much smaller than $\COV(X)$. \end{OneLiners} \end{exercise}